Understanding the Pre-Existing Condition Limitation / Exclusion

 Almost every long-term disability insurance policy has a limitation or exclusion clause for “pre-existing conditions.”
 But what makes a condition, “pre-existing?”
 Your Policy will define what a pre-existing condition is and how it applies.

 Most definitions of pre-existing conditions fall along the lines of:

 Receiving Medical Treatment or Advice for an Injury, Sickness, or Disease during a specified time period prior to the coverage becoming effective.

 The time period is called the “look-back period.”
 Typically, it means that if you file a claim within the first twelve months of coverage, a pre-existing condition review will be triggered.
-The insurance company will review your medical history for three or sometime 6 months prior to your effective date of coverage.
+The insurance company will review your medical history for three or sometimes 6 months prior to your effective date of coverage.

-Depending on the definition of pre-existing, if you were treated for, took medication for, had symptoms of, the condition for which you are claiming disability, the insurance company will allege it is pre-existing and deny the claim.
+Depending on the definition of pre-existing, if you were treated for, took medication for, or had symptoms of, the condition for which you are claiming disability, the insurance company will allege it is pre-existing and deny the claim.

 - Your effective date of coverage for the LTD policy is June 30, 2021.

 - Your policy has a pre-existing condition exclusion with a look-back period of 3 months.